Garaio-REM/remcloud-message-bus-api/masterdata_context.md

 The difference lies in which role assignments trigger the messages:

 * `Masterdata.Property.RolesUpdated` is sent on any role assigment change.
 * `Masterdata.ManagementTeam.Updated` is sent if the changed assignment's role is a team role.
-Team roles are configured as "Verantwortlichkeit" via the GREM UI: "System-Parameter verwalten / Team".
+Team roles are configured via "Verantwortlichkeit" via the GREM UI: "System-Parameter verwalten / Team".

 #### Example